sasakiyori/gluttonous-snake/README.md

 - Just run `cargo run`.
 - If you want to build a wasm target and play this game on the web, you can run `zx wasm.mjs` and then open `http://127.0.0.1:8080` to enjoy it.
+- I have deployed a [github page](https://sasakiyori.github.io/gluttonous-snake/) for this, you can directly play with it.
+But I have not create a workflow yet, so the wasm deploy in this page may be outdated.

 ## Implementations